kinecosystem/kin-sdk-android/README.md

 ```
 ### Transferring KIN to another account using whitelist service
-the flow is very similar to the above code but here there is a middle stage in which you get hte 'WhitelistableTransaction' object from the 'Transaction' object just after you build the transaction and you send it to the whitelist service.
+The flow is very similar to the above code but here there is a middle stage in which you get the 'WhitelistableTransaction' object from the 'Transaction' object just after you build the transaction and you send it to the whitelist service.
-Then you just use the method 'sendWhitelistTransaction' and the parameter for that method is what you got you got from that service.
+Then you just use the method 'sendWhitelistTransaction(String whitelist)' and the parameter for that method is what you got from that service.

 ```java
 String toAddress = "GDIRGGTBE3H4CUIHNIFZGUECGFQ5MBGIZTPWGUHPIEVOOHFHSCAGMEHO";